dream-faster/fold/README.md

 )
 ```

+Thinking of using `fold`?
+We'd love to hear about your use case and help, [please book a free 30-min call with us](https://calendly.com/mark-szulyovszky/consultation)!

-If you install `krisi` by running `pip install krisi` you get an extended report back, rather than a single metric.
+(If you install `krisi` by running `pip install krisi` you get an extended report back, rather than a single metric.)

 ## Fold is different